Bayesian nonparametric boundary detection for multiple areal data: California census income dataset

 Here we analyse the personal income data of California citizens, extracted by the public use microdata sample from the 2020 ACS.
-After describing the dataset and performing a preliminary exploratory analysis that validates our modelling assumptions in \Cref{sec:data_ex}, we report posterior inference in \Cref{sec:post_inf_cali}. \Cref{subsec:interpret_boundaries} illustrates the estimated boundaries, focusing in particular on the area of downtown Los Angeles, in light of other data sources related to crime and public health. \Cref{sec:rho_sens} shows sensitivity analysis with respect to $\rho$, the global spatial association parameter.
+After describing the dataset and performing a preliminary exploratory analysis that validates our modelling assumptions in \Cref{subsec:data_exploration}, we report posterior inference in \Cref{subsec:post_inf_cali}. \Cref{subsec:comparison_calicensusdata} in the Supplementary Material shows the estimates for the California census income dataset under three alternative models for boundary detection available in the literature.
+To the best of our knowledge, existing models and algorithms perform boundary detection only in the case of a single response per area, while our model achieves the same goal in the case of multiple responses in each geographical unit.
+For this reason, we have applied these methods to summary statistics of the data in each area.
+The section also shows sensitivity analysis with respect to $\rho$, the global spatial association parameter.
+Finally, \Cref{sec:interpret_boundaries} in the Supplementary Material illustrates the estimated boundaries, focusing in particular on the area of downtown Los Angeles, in light of other data sources related to crime and public health.